oliora/oliora.github.io/_posts/2023-08-07-Optimizing-auto-vectorized-code.md

 ![Benchmark results for Intel Xeon](/img/2023-08-06/2-intel-icelake-aws-wp.png)

 Notes:
-1. (Not surprisingly) solution that takes the input size is in most cases faster than solution that relies on null-terminated input by 10-80%
+1. For the same step size solution that takes the input size is faster than solution that relies on null-terminated input by 1.02x-1.81x
-2. Combining check for the null character with the character counting is faster than calling `strlen` first and then do a second pass to count characters over an input of known size by 60-90%
+2. For the same step size `manualVec` is faster `manualVecStrlen` by 1.19x-1.86x except for step size 32 on AMD platform for which `manualVecStrlen` is faster than `manualVec` by 1.04x.

 ### Large input (`long.txt`, 320 MiB)